 Spider Plants can actually be a little sensitive to fluoride and chlorine that you find in tap water.
 Over time, this may be causing harm to the roots which often shows itself in brown leaves.
 If you live in a hard water area, it may be that your spider Plant is reacting to high levels of chemicals in the water.
 There are two ways to make sure that the water you give them is free of both these chemicals.
 Firstly you can leave a jug of tap water for around 24 hours to allow for a lot of the chemicals to evaporate.
 Another method is leaving a tray outside to collect rainwater to give to your houseplants to make sure chemical levels are lower than the treated water that comes out of your tap.

 Spider Plants don’t need regular fertilisation.
 Every 3 months is around what we recommend in the growing months and not at all in the dormant colder months.
 If you are fertilising your Spider Plant more regularly, it may be causing damage to the main root system which over time could kill your Spider Plant.
 As well as reducing the frequency of fertilisation, try to use a diluted water-soluble fertiliser on your Spider Plant to ensure that it does not cause any shock or damage to the plant.
 You can also skip the fertiliser part altogether, we don’t tend to add anything to the water for our Spider Plants and they still grow healthy new growth and more spiderettes than we could ever need!

 Alongside watering, it is important that you try and increase the humidity for your Spider Plant get it back to tip-top condition.
-Often our homes can have quite dry air, especially in the winter months where we often have the heating on for most of the day.
+Often our homes can have quite dry air, especially in the winter months when we often have the heating on for most of the day.
 A lack of humidity in the air can cause the leaves to be a little limp, droop down, and turn dry, brown and crispy from the tips up.

 But luckily for you, it can be pretty simple to increase the humidity for your Spider Plant, these are our top tips: